 6. While being possibly the worst swimmer on the planet, I was the creator and race director for

 three long ocean swim race events in Sitka, Alaska.

-7. I spend a lot of time running through the desert near where I live in Catalina, Arizona.
+7. I spent a lot of time running through the desert near where I lived in Catalina, Arizona.
 Yes, cactus,

 sand, heat and lots and lots of animals.
 I carry a great point and shoot camera to capture the many

 critters I see.
 Some of which are unique and rare.
 Last summer included roughly 25 Rattlesnakes,